kyma-incubator/compass/docs/director/03-tenancy.md

 ## Authentication flow
 Information about tenants is used during the authentication and authorization phase in Compass.
-Every incoming request is routed to the component called Tenant Mapping Handler.
+Every incoming request is routed to the component called Hydrator that has an Oathkeeper hydrator mutator called Tenant Mapping Handler.
+The request is processed by it and then rerouted to the Director component through the auditlog Gateway.

-The tenant mapping flow looks as follows:
+The tenant mapping flow is as follows:
+1. The incoming request is intercepted by Istio and Oauthkeeper and then sent to the Hydrator component and Tenant Mapping Handler.
-1. Tenant Mapping Handler looks for an external tenant identifier in request headers and request body under the **headers** and **extra** keys.
+2. Tenant Mapping Handler looks for an external tenant identifier in request headers and request body under the **headers** and **extra** keys.
-2. Tenant Mapping Handler maps an external tenant to the internal tenant using `business_tenant_mapping` and `system_auth` tables from the Director database.
+3. Tenant Mapping Handler maps an external tenant to the internal tenant using `business_tenant_mapping` and `system_auth` tables from the Director database.
-3. Tenant Mapping Handler passes additional data, such as the internal tenant identifier and caller identity, to Oauthkeeper.
-Oauthkeeper mutators put the data into JWT which is send to Director.
+4. Tenant Mapping Handler passes additional data (such as, the internal tenant identifier and caller identity) back to Oauthkeeper.
+Oauthkeeper mutators put the data into JWT, which is sent to Director through auditlog Gateway component.
-4. Director validates the token and extracts the internal tenant identifier.
+5. Director validates the token and extracts the internal tenant identifier.

 ![](./assets/tenant-mapping.svg)